• Skip to primary navigation

 • This recipe works perfectly on any covered grill or smoker.
 If you use a covered grill, pile up your fuel on one side of the grill and place the steaks on the other side.
 For other types of grills or smokers, follow the manufacturer’s directions for smoking and indirect cooking.

-• I used a Big Green Egg with the plate setter, sometimes called a ConvEGGtor, for this recipe.
-After the steak has finished smoking, you can also carefully remove the plate setter, increase the heat to 500 degrees and sear the steaks on the Egg instead of using a cast-iron skillet.
+• I smoke my steaks on a Big Green Egg using the plate setter, sometimes called a ConvEGGtor, for this recipe and then reversed seared them in a cast iron skillet.
+If you prefer, after the steak has finished smoking, you can carefully remove the plate setter, increase the heat to 500 ยฐF and sear the steaks on the BGE instead of reverse searing on the stove.

-• Ribeye steaks are my favorite, but you can substitute any steak, including filet mignon, New York strip, sirloin, t-bone, or porterhouse.
-You can even use this recipe for the popular tomahawk cut of beef.
+• Ribeye steaks are my favorite, but you can substitute any steak, including filet mignon, New York strip, sirloin, t-bone, or porterhouse, as long as they are thick enough.
+You can even use this recipe for the popular, larger tomahawk or cowboy ribeyes.

 • This recipe specifies kosher salt.
 If you use regular table salt, reduce the amount by one-half.

-• This recipe works best with ribeye steaks at least one and a half inches thick or thicker.
+• This recipe works best with thick-cut ribeye steaks or ribeye roasts that are at least one and a half inches thick or thicker.
+Thinner steaks will dry out.

 For a great appetizer, try my Smoked Queso.
-And, if you would like even more recipes cooked on the grill, check out all of my recipes here.
+For more ideas, check out all of my grill and smoker recipes.

 Thank you so much for visiting Grits and Pinecones; I hope you come back soon!